thevisgroup/CGVC-Website/sponsors/call-for-sponsors.md

 Depending on the choice of sponsoring package(s), the following advantages are offered to our sponsors:

-- All sponsors of CGVC are advertised with their logo (and link) on the conference web page and in the printed program (order/prominence according to the level of support).
+- All sponsors of CGVC are advertised with their logo (and link) on the conference web page and in the printed programme (order/prominence according to the level of support).
 - Special Package Sponsors are visibly (and by announcement) associated with the conference part which they support – a Lunch Sponsor, for instance, can place a poster, roll-up, and/or selected advertising content along with the supported lunch; the Digital Media Sponsor will be visible on the conference memory stick.
 - Special Package Sponsors have also the opportunity to present themselves with a talk in a planned special session.
 - Special Package Sponsors get (a) free conference pass(es) according to the amount of support.